ClearBlade/native-libraries/async.md

 File.stat()

 /**
- * Reads the file's entire contents.
+ * Reads the file's entire contents (where the promise is resolved).
- * The promise is resolved with them.
  * If encoding is not specified, contents will be a Uint8Array.
  * If encoding is specified, contents will be a string.
  *